EldariaDevelopment/EldariaDevelopment/README.md

 - - -
 # Introduction
 I am a Beginner Full Stack Web developer and a Intermediate Skripter.
 I am practicing Java, and learning more CSS.
-I've programmed for many servers over 3 years of development
+I've programmed for many servers over 3 years of development.
+I am 14 and have had experience with, server development, server hosting, Skript, moderation, management, administration, and event hosting.

 # Information